Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 As you can see in the above image, the Generic Repository contains common operations such as GetAll, GetById, Insert, Update, and Delete, which will be common for all Entities.
 The specific or Non-Generic Repository, i.e., EmployeeRepository, contains GetEmployeesByGender and GetEmployeesByDepartment operations, which are going to be used only by Employee Entity, and again, this Non-Generic Repository inherits from the Generic Repository.
 Similarly, the Non-Generic Repository, i.e., ProductRepository contains GetActiveProducts and GetProductsByCategory operations, which are going to be used only by Product Entity, and again, this ProductRepository inherits from the Generic Repository.

-Example to Understand Generic and Non-Generic Repository in ASP.NET Core MVC:
+Example to Implement Generic and Non-Generic Repository in ASP.NET Core MVC:

 The following are the steps to implement Generic and Non-Generic Repository in ASP.NET Core MVC:

-• Specific Repositories: For each entity that requires specialized data handling or complex queries, create a specific repository.
-These specific repositories can be inherited from the generic repository and extended with additional methods to the entity’s specific needs.
-Example: ProductRepository for the Product entity, with methods for complex queries related to products.
-EmployeeRepository for the Employee entity, with methods for complex queries related to Employees.
+• Specific Repositories: Create a specific repository for each entity that requires specific operations.
+These specific repositories can be inherited from the generic repository (if they require the common operations) and extended with additional methods to meet the entity’s specific needs.
+For example, a ProductRepository for the Product entity, with methods for complex queries related to products, or an EmployeeRepository for the Employee entity, with methods for complex queries related to Employees.

-• Repository Interfaces: Define interfaces for both generic and specific repositories.
+• Repository Interfaces: Define interfaces for both Generic and Specific Repositories.
 This promotes the Dependency Inversion Principle and makes your code more testable.
-Example: IGenericRepository<T> and IProductRepository.
+Example: IGenericRepository<T> and IEmployeeRepository.

 • Dependency Injection: Register Generic and Specific Repositories in the DI (Dependency Injection) container.